TopGunBuild/typed/README.md

   };
 ```

-_You can browse the `topgun-typed` source code to see how structs are implemented if you're curious._
+_You can browse the `@topgunbuild/typed` source code to see how structs are implemented if you're curious._

 ## Notes

-`topgun-typed` will deep clone non primitive values as it validates them.
+`@topgunbuild/typed` will deep clone non primitive values as it validates them.
 So if you pass an object or array to a struct, it will be cloned.
-This is to say that `topgun-typed` will get rid of any extra properties on your data, so it'll exactly match the shape you defined.
+This is to say that `@topgunbuild/typed` will get rid of any extra properties on your data, so it'll exactly match the shape you defined.

 ## Reference